nadethoughts/Aetheria/Campaigns/Nimble/PCs/Lil Chang (Ryan).md

 His initial table backstory ties him to a lost martial mentor named Wing Ding Ho, who died in a great battle against the same kinds of creatures Lil Chang now hunts.
 Lil Chang also longed to marry the mentor's daughter, Soho, and now carries both grief and revenge as reasons to seek out kobolds and destroy them.

-The later mountain prep adds another strong thread: Lil Chang has an old connection to the Cloud-Tusk orcs, high-pass guides and storm-hunters of the Balshar mountains.
+The later mountain prep adds another strong thread: Lil Chang has an old connection to the Cloud Seer orcs, high-pass guides, storm-hunters, and griffin riders of the Balshar Mountains.
 That history is intentionally still flexible.
 He may have trained with them, owed Kora a favor, left during a winter crisis, or carried an old clan name he hoped the party would never hear.

 ## Personality
 Lil Chang is practical, money-minded, and physical.
 He wants coin for food, drink, shelter, and whatever else keeps a fast-moving wanderer alive.